farmera/sare_grant/study_methods.md

 Unmanned Aerial Vehicles (UAV), or Unmanned Aerial System (UAS), are all-encompassing terms including aircraft, ground-based controller, and a system of communication between the two.
 More commonly known as drones, semi-autonomous aircraft have been around for years but until recently were largely the tools of military.
-The challenge of early drones in agriculture related to their usability and cost.
+The challenge of early drones in agriculture related to usability and cost.
 Prior to 2014 a fixed wing drone capable of flying, with payload, more than a couple hundred yards cost anywhere from $10–30K.
-Small, high-resolution sensors were also available to capture but these could add another $15-35K to the cost.
+Small, high-resolution sensors were also available but these could add another $15-35K.

 ![](img/sequoia_sensor.png)
 ###### Figure 6.
 A multi-spectral narrow band camera, the Sequoia, produced by Parrot.
 On the right is the Sunshine sensor.